Building a DR SBAITSO Text to Speech App

 Creating a Host Environment for 86Box

-With my unlimited virtual cash, I spun up a new virtual machine with a minimal Ubuntu image.
-I used SSH to access the VM, then installed a GUI and xrdp so that I could use Remote Desktop Protocol (RDP) to easily download and install 86Box.
+With my Azure account, I spun up a new virtual machine with a minimal Ubuntu image.
+I used SSH to access the VM, then installed a GUI and xrdp.
+The xrdp tool gave me ability to use Remote Desktop Protocol (RDP) to see what I was doing on the virtual machine, while the GUI was needed to navigate to Firefox, download, install, and configure 86Box.

 Installing 86Box and MS-DOS